WilliamBerryiii/Hints4CSD/slides/index.md

 ######- Butler Lampson (1983) -

 <div class="fragment">
-... or how to engineer less sucky systems
+Or ... <br />
+How to Engineer Less Sucky Systems
 </div>

 ***